 - Use a weekly pill box that has compartments for each day of the week.
-You can find these boxes in most pharmacies.
+These boxes are available in most pharmacies.

-- Combine taking your medication with a task you do every day so that it becomes part of your daily routine.
+- Combine taking the medication with a task that is performed every day.
+This makes it part of the daily routine.

 - decreased bone density